Overview of the Examples

 Runway Incursion After Landing

-- Not clearing the runway quickly increases the likelihood of runway incursions; exit the runway promptly on the first available taxiway.
+- Failure to clear the runway promptly increases the likelihood of runway incursions; exit the runway promptly onto the first available taxiway.

 - Airports with close parallel runways increase the likelihood of runway incursions due to proximity; maintain situational awareness and follow ATC instructions closely.